 - Agia Marina.
 Let’s start with the note that this is not exactly a natural beach.
-But it has a nice restaurant on the beach and the highlight is the small island straight opposite of the beach with a church on it, that you and your children can reach swimming (really close!).
+But it has a nice restaurant on the beach and the highlight is the small island straight opposite the beach with a church on it, where you and your children can reach swimming (really close!).

 - Saint Nicholas Beach: A nice beach with a tavern and sunbeds and umbrellas.

 - Saint George bay: Personally I think this is the best beach on the island!
 It is a rocky beach with crystal waters.
 There is an almost 300m high, vertical rock that stands behind the beach and creates a breathtaking landscape!
 It’s only is accessible by boat and please don’t’ forget some water and supplies as there is nothing else there!

 - Nanou Beach: I like this pebble, picturesque beach with cypresses and clear water.
 You can reach it by taxi boat or on foot, (around 40′).
 It has many umbrellas, sunbeds and a tavern.